How to write a Policy Brief Like a Pro

 Be clear about the exact problem and mention it.
 Discuss the exact problem, what harm it has caused, or the challenges it has brought about.
 The problem is the one that brings about the need to have the write-up.

-Ensuring that you have done a rational explanation about it is the only way to have accurate measures to solve the problem.
+Ensuring that you have given a rational explanation about it is the only way to have accurate measures to solve the problem.

 b.
 What is the scope of the problem?